Reserved for future photos.

 4. To have a clearance of 10mm or better to your strut, you will need a maximum rim offset of +25mm based on a 16x7 rim.
 15x7 may need to go down to +15/20 to ensure strut clearance.

-5. You will need to make a caliper adaptor with 12mm plate steel and another plate welded to the back.
-This should be laser/water cut for accuracy.
+5. You will need to make a caliper adaptor with 10mm plate aluminium (I used T5 tempered 6060 grade).
+This should be water cut for accuracy and to prevent degrading the heat treating.
 I will post up an Autocad drawing of the plates once I have measured it and checked for accuracy.

 6. Magna calipers have different pistons to Evo units, don't buy Evo caliper rebuild kits if you are using Magna items (and vice versa if you use Evo)